pusher/pusher-http-python/README.md

 Special thanks
 --------------

-Special thanks go to [Steve Winton](http://www.nixonmcinnes.co.uk/people/steve/), who implemented a pusher in Python for the first time, with focus on AppEngine.
+Special thanks go to [Steve Winton](http://www.nixonmcinnes.co.uk/people/steve/), who implemented a Pusher module in Python for the first time, with focus on AppEngine.
 This module borrows from his contribution at <http://github.com/swinton/gae-pusherapp>

 Copyright
 ---------